learn-co-curriculum/hs-ruby-intro-keeping-it-real/README.md

 2 [Paul Graham](http://www.paulgraham.com/hp.html)

-<a href='https://learn.co/lessons/hs-ruby-intro-keeping-it-real' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-ruby-intro-keeping-it-real' title='IMPOSTOR?
+NOT YOU GUYS!'>IMPOSTOR?
+NOT YOU GUYS!</a> on Learn.co and start learning to code for free.</p>